proofzero/rollupid/docs/3id/console/index.md

 Connect smart contracts to your 3ID application to import the account addresses of token holders.
-Owners of these accounts who connect to your 3ID application will be shown under "Logins", along with contact information they have shared with your application.
+Owners of these accounts who connect to your 3ID application will be shown under "Logins".